Thinking about your New Year's resolutions? We can help!

 Stress

-The festive season is a cause for celebration, but it can also be a busy and stressful time of year.
-Stress and anxiety can make your lung condition symptoms worse, so taking time to look after yourself and do things you enjoy is important.
+The festive season can be a busy and stressful time of year.
+Stress and anxiety can make your lung condition symptoms worse, so it’s important to take time to look after yourself and do things you enjoy.

-There is help available.
+There is help available to support you with your mental health.
 We have a lot of information about caring for your mental health and well-being when you have a lung condition.
+You can also call our Helpline for advice and support from our team of expert nurses.
+Please note that it’s closed on bank holidays and between Christmas and New Year.

 Christmas trees

-If your lung condition is affected by dust, pollen or mould, you might need to think about the type of Christmas tree you get this year.
+If you celebrate Christmas and your lung condition is affected by dust, pollen or mould, you might need to think about the type of Christmas tree you get this year.

 Real Christmas trees